Filter Quotient Model Structures: Examples

 \section{Examples}

 In this final section, we focus on examples of filter quotients.
-For the first example we look at the most crucial example, which also provides relevant counter-examples.
+In the first two examples, we see that neither being cofibrantly generated nor combinatorial is in general preserved under filter products.

-\begin{example} Let $\sset^{Kan}$ denote the category of simplicial sets with the Kan model structure.
+\begin{example} Let $\sset^{Kan}$ denote the category of simplicial sets with the Kan model structure, which is a proper simplicial model category \cite[Theorem II.3.1]{quillen1967modelcats}, that is also combinatorial \cite[Example 11.1.6]{hirschhorn2003modelcategories}.
 Let $\bN$ denote the set of natural numbers and $\cF$ the Fr{\'e}chet filter given by cofinite subsets of $\bN$.
 In this case the initial object in $\sset$ is indeed strict.
 Hence, the filter product $\prod_\cF \sset$ is a model category with the following properties: it is proper (\cref{prop:filter product proper}), simplicial (\cref{cor:filter product simplicial}), and Cartesian closed (\cref{prop:cartesian closure}).

-On the other hand, the category $\prod_\cF \sset$ does not have countable coproducts \cite[Example D.5.1.7]{johnstone2002elephanti}.
-Hence, the category is also not locally presentable or accessible.
-This means the model structure is not cofibrantly generated or combinatorial. \end{example}
+On the other hand, the category $\prod_\cF \sset$ does not have countable coproducts.
+Indeed, following the argument in \cite[Example D.5.1.7]{johnstone2002elephanti}, if $\prod_\cF \sset$ has infinite coproducts, then the object $(\bN)_{n \in \bN}$ has to be the countable coproduct of the terminal object, which is shown in that example not to be the case.
+Hence the model structure is neither combinatorial nor cofibrantly generated (\cref{def:cofibrantly generated combinatorial}).